 Once opened, it must be kept in a refrigerator.
-If wrapped properly and stored in fridge, it should last for around three days.
-For extended storage, transfer the tuna in a glass jar or freezer bag and store it in the freezer for later consumption within next few months.
+If wrapped properly and stored in the fridge, it should last for around three days.
+For extended storage, transfer the tuna in a glass jar or freezer bag and store it in the freezer for later consumption within the next few months.

-Fresh tuna is sold as steaks, and sometimes as fillets or chunks (pieces).
-Most often, however, it is canned whole, in chunks or in brine.>p>Skipjack meat is strong-tasting, firm, pink fish.
+Fresh tuna is sold as steaks and sometimes as fillets or chunks (pieces).
+Most often, however, it is canned whole, in chunks, or in brine.>p>Skipjack meat is strong-tasting, firm, pink fish.